 How to Use These Devotions about Self Care for Christian Moms

 This devo has 7 daily devotions to help you practice self care for Christian moms.
-Each day consists of scripture with Bible verses about caring for yourself, or that can be applied to the topic, because as we know from 2 Timothy 3:16-17:
+Each day consists of scripture with Bible verses about caring for yourself, or that can be applied to the topic, because as we know from 2 Timothy:

-There are also stories and examples of real life application, a notes/journaling section for introspection (in the printable version), and a challenge to help you live out these verses and start practicing self care as a homemaker.
+There are also stories and examples of real life application, a notes/journaling section for introspection (in the Book), and a challenge to help you live out these verses and start living out your Godly role as a homemaker!

 You can complete this short study alone, or maybe with a couple of friends or even a women’s group!